meditationstuff/protocol_1/main.txt.md

 (h) explore deliberate or participatory surrender, acceptance, letting go, somewhat as per (a)

-(i) now patiently, slowly interleave (a)-(f) in a single practice, as you are so moved or as salience changes 30s-5min
+(i) now patiently, slowly interleave (a)-(h) in a single practice, as you are so moved or as salience changes 30s-5min

 Notes: